On this page

 If a product or service does not meet the consumer guarantees, the consumer has a right to a repair, replacement or refund.

-If the problem causes the consumer to suffer other loss or damage, they also have a right to compensation in addition to getting a repair, replacement, or refund.
+If the problem causes the consumer to suffer other loss or damage, they also have a right to compensation.
+This is in addition to getting a repair, replacement, or refund.

 It is misleading and against the law for a business to say that it is not responsible for the foreseeable losses a consumer suffers from using the business’s product or service.